oceanEcho/simple-auth/README.md

 ## Build

-For develop build use this
+For development build use this

 ```
 $ npm run dev